 - Online Help.
 The search functionality may not function as expected for strings that contain Chinese/Japanese characters (except Japanese full-width Katakana).

 Workaround: Add a half-width space after each character in the search string.

 - Japanese characters in Web - HTTP/HTML scripts.
 If you set the advanced recording option to specify the encoding of an application, and the application uses different character encoding for different pages, then the recording log or script may display invalid Japanese characters.
 This does not cause any errors in the script replay.

 - Non-breaking spaces in web protocols for Far Eastern languages.
-A non-breaking space ( `\xA0', etc.) cannot be represented in some Far Eastern locale character sets (in which it is considered a lead byte).
-Instead, non-breaking spaces are converted to regular spaces (` `, `\x20', etc.), both during script code generation and replay.
+A non-breaking space (such as `\xA0') cannot be represented in some Far Eastern locale character sets (in which it is considered a lead byte).
+Instead, non-breaking spaces are converted to regular spaces (such as ` `, `\x20'), both during script code generation and replay.
 This may cause replay problems, such as mismatches in length due to eliminating multiple regular spaces.

 Workaround: Remove/add space(s) from/to the script so the comparison succeeds or specify regular expressions to avoid the issue.